 Then one day, she told me how much the mall triggers her anxiety.

-So, I asked her if she wanted to ride with me to drop off things or pick up the kids from school, so we could see one another and not deal with all the people.
+So, I asked her if she wanted to ride with me to drop off things or pick up the kids from school, so we could see one another and not deal with everyone.

 Don’t give up; keep checking in and letting your loved ones know that you still love them despite everything their anxiety may tell them.

-Their anxiety takes the time to tell them you hate them, that you are mad, and don’t want to be around them anymore.
+Their anxiety takes the time to tell them you hate them, are mad, and don’t want to be around them anymore.

 The key is to combat their inner voices using evidence.

-If you always invite them, it is harder to tell them you do not want to see them.
+If you always invite them, telling them you do not want to see them is harder.